theKashey/restate/README.md

 # Restate

-Restate, re-store, redux-focus, redux-lenses, re-dux...
+> Restate, re-store, redux-focus, redux-lenses, re-dux, redux-tree...
 Oh, it was not easy to name _The base layer for a redux composition_.

 The goal of Restate is to provide hierarchical, decoupled, isolated synthetic stores, and make your application faster and simpler.
+Restate just creates a new branch, from a original store, allowing you to control it, and use __composition on redux__-level.
+Before - the forbidden thing.

 ```js
 import reduxRestate from 'redux-restate'; // to low-level redux manupulations